afumchris/aws-bootcamp-cruddur-2023/journal/week4.md

 ![](assets/prod-conn.png)

-To review the logs for the Lambda function "cruddur-post-confirmation" at CloudWatch, follow these steps:
+To review the logs for the Lambda function `cruddur-post-confirmation` at CloudWatch, follow these steps:
   - Access the CloudWatch service in the AWS Management Console.
   - Navigate to `Log groups` and search for the log group named `/aws/lambda/cruddur-post-confirmation`.
   - Click on the log group to view the logs associated with the Lambda function.